emqx/emqx-docs/en_US/data-integration/data-bridge-couchbase.md

 :::

-[Couchbase](https://couchbase.com/) is a multipurpose, distributed database that fuses the strengths of relational databases such as SQL and ACID transactions with JSON’s versatility, with a foundation that is extremely fast and scalable.
-It’s used across industries for things like user profiles, dynamic product catalogs, GenAI apps, vector search, high-speed caching, and much more.
+[Couchbase](https://couchbase.com/) is a multipurpose, distributed database that combines the strengths of relational databases, including SQL and ACID transactions, with the versatility of JSON.
+Built on a foundation that is both highly performant and scalable, Couchbase is widely used across various industries for applications such as user profiles, dynamic product catalogs, generative AI applications, vector search, high-speed caching, and more.

 ## How It Works

 Couchbase data integration is an out-of-the-box feature in EMQX designed to combine the MQTT's real-time data capturing and transmission capabilities with Couchbase's powerful data processing functionality.
-With a built-in [rule engine](https://docs.emqx.com/en/emqx/latest/data-integration/rules.html) component, the integration simplifies the process of ingesting data from EMQX to Couchbase for storage and analysis, eliminating the need for complex coding.
+With a built-in [rule engine](./rules.md) component, the integration simplifies the process of ingesting data from EMQX to Couchbase for storage and analysis, eliminating the need for complex coding.

 The diagram below illustrates a typical architecture of data integration between EMQX and Couchbase.